CS3099JH2017/cs3099jh/protocols/backend_spec.md

 **NOTE:** all file operations require that clients have at least `regular` access to the project.

 ## File paths and ids
 Each project has associated with a file store.
 Files are organised into directories.
-Valid File/directory names are `UTF-8` strings that do not contain `"/"` or `"\"`
+Valid File/directory names are unicode strings that do not contain `"/"` or `"\"`.
+Valid file names must be at least a single character long.

 `"."` and `".."` are **not** valid file/directory names.

+The server **MAY** consider names containing control characters from C0 and C1 as defined by in ISO 6429 to be invalid.
+When these characters are specified as part of a URL the server behaviour is undefined.

 Valid paths consist of valid file names seperated by a single `"/"`.
+The server **MAY** impose a limit on the length of path names but this **SHOULD** be no smaller than 1024 unicode characters, paths longer than this **MAY** be considered invalid by the server.

-If an invalid path is presented the server **SHOULD** with response code 400 and error "invalid_path".
+If an invalid path is presented the server **SHOULD** return response code 400 and error "invalid_path".

 The path "" (empty string) refers to the root directory of the project.